 On the church’s exterior, there are 71 carved heads partway up the wall.
 Each head is sculpted from a single block of stone.
 It is believed they were Sibenik residents known by the sculptor but no one is absolutely sure.
 Inside the church note the stunning carved ceiling of the baptistery.

-It has always been the town’s center for public gatherings and political events.
+The square has always been the site of the town’s public gatherings and political events.
 Under the arches on the east side of the square, legal disputes were settled, sentences passed and punishments administered.

 The former Civic Loggia is on the north side of the square.